chart21/mkdocs-hpmpc/docs/measurements.md

 ```bash
 make -j PARTY=<party_id> FUNCTION_IDENTIFIER=<function_identifier> NUM_INPUTS=<num_inputs>
 ```
-In the following lines we explain how to run interpret the results of a benchmark and to automate benchmarking of multiple configurations.
+In the following lines, we explain how to run and interpret the results of a benchmark and to automate benchmarking of multiple configurations.

 ## Obtaining Benchmark Results

-As other MPC programs, benchmarks usually benefit from vectorization and parallelization.
+As with other MPC programs, benchmarks usually benefit from vectorization and parallelization.
 To obtain the best performance, it is recommended to run benchmarks with the maximum `DATTYPE` and `NUM_PROCESSES` that the hardware supports.
 In many cases, also `SPLITROLES` can be used to improve performance.
 Since the introduced parallelism increases the number of performed operations it is important to consider the number of inputs and the parallelization factor when interpreting the results.
 The parallelization factor can usually be calculated as follows: